Transcript service and/or Transfer from Schilling-Douglas School of Hair Design

 All applicants transferring hours must do so prior to enrollment.
 Transfer hours will not be accepted once the applicant is enrolled in their program of study.

 Applicants, who are currently licensed by the Delaware Board of Cosmetology and Barbering as a Nail Technician or have previously completed a program in Nail Technology in a Delaware approved school, may transfer 125 hours into the Cosmetology program.
 This transfer does not require the completion of a written and practical exam by the school, prior to enrollment.
 No credit will be given toward any academic requirements established for the cosmetology program.
 Documentation of a current Delaware Nail Technician license or completion of a Nail Technology program in a Delaware approved school must be provided to the school prior to enrollment.

-Tuition for transfer and re-entry students is prorated based on the current hourly rate for their program of study.
+Tuition for transfer and re-entry after 180 calendar days students is prorated by hour based on the current hourly rate for their program of study.
 Current hourly rate is determined by dividing the current tuition amount for the full program by the number of clock hours for the full program.
 The transfer or re-entry student may also be charged the current enrollment fee for their program as well as charges for materials (material kit, textbooks, and uniforms) required for their program of study.

 With regard to satisfactory academic progress, a student’s transfer hours will be counted as both attempted and completed hours for the purpose of determining when the allowable maximum time frame has been exhausted.